hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/intro.md

 # Identification, quantification and analysis of swiss litter (IQAASL)

-__Edition 1__ ver=0.98 _unlock acknowledgements and executive summary_
+__Edition 1__ ver=0.72 _unlock key indicators and landuse_

 __Note__: all results before ver=1 are considered interim and should not be referenced.

 IQAASL is a project sponsored by the Swiss Federal Office for the Environment to quantify shoreline trash along swiss lakes and rivers.
 Multiple small scale **litter surveys** are completed at different locations within a designated survey area.
 For the year 2020/2021 the survey areas were defined by the Aare, Rhône, Ticino and Linth/Limmat rivers and any lakes or rivers that contribute.

-This report is a summary and analysis of the beach-litter surveys conducted and the methods employed in Switzerland from April 2020 through August 2021.
+This report is a summary and analysis of the beach-litter surveys conducted and the methods employed in Switzerland from April 2020 to July 2021.
 This date range overlaps with the start and end date of the Swiss Litter Report (SLR) {cite}`slr`, the last national level project to use the standard protocol described in the _Guide to monitoring beach litter_ {cite}`mlwguidance` or any other comparable method.

 The median survey results are presented down to the municipal level for each location that was sampled.
 The results are in units of _objects found per 100 meters_ (pieces/100m).
 <br></br>